Trademark Application in Turkey

 13. Can I license or assign my Turkish trademark?

 Yes.
-Turkish trademarks may be licensed (exclusively or non-exclusively), assigned, mortgaged, and inherited.
+Turkish trademarks can be licensed (exclusively or non-exclusively), assigned, mortgaged, and inherited.
 To be enforceable against third parties, assignments and licenses must be recorded with TÜRKPATENT.
 Assignments must be in writing.

 14. What is the “use requirement” for Turkish trademarks?

 A Turkish trademark must be genuinely used in Turkey within 5 years from the registration date.
-Non-use during any continuous 5-year period can result in cancellation for non-use under Article 9 — either through TÜRKPATENT’s administrative cancellation procedure (in force since 10 January 2024) or through the IP Courts.
+Non-use during any continuous 5-year period can lead to cancellation for non-use under Article 9, either through TÜRKPATENT’s administrative cancellation procedure (in force since 10 January 2024) or through the IP Courts.

 15. Can a former distributor or agent register my brand in Turkey?